BethGriggs/nodejs-in-the-cloud/README.md

 module.exports.app = app;
 ```

-c) Save the file.
+Save the file.

-5. Connect to the application in your browser: http://localhost:3000
+6. Connect to the application in your browser: http://localhost:3000

 This will display:

 ```
 Hello from Appsody!!!!!!!
 ```

-6. Finally, stop the continuous run environment by either:
+7. Finally, stop the continuous run environment by either:
 Using Ctrl-C in the terminal window where appsody run is executing
 Running appsody stop from the project directory

-### Using the Metrics endpoint on `/metrics`

-The Metrics endpoint that is automatically added as part of the nodejs-express Stack is designed to work with the Prometheus open source monitoring system.

-While Prometheus can be run anywhere, it is also designed to integrate easily into a Kubernetes environment, and has been embraced by Kubernetes itself — with many of its components exposing metrics for Prometheus to collect.

-This means that, once deployed into Kubernetes, you can visualize data both from your application, and from Kubernetes itself.